build-trust/ockam/documentation/guides/draft/use-cases/end-to-end-encryption-with-kafka/README.md

 ...
 ```

-Then you can run the example:
+Now you can run the example:

 ```bash
 cargo run --example kafka
 ```

-Follow instuctions from the program output to start another program to establish messaging between them.
+Follow the instructions from the output to start another program and establish messaging between them.

 ### Docker image

-Ro demonstrate the example we're going to use a simple Rust program.
+We will use a simple Rust program to demonstrate the example.

 We have it packaged as a docker image you can run as: